jdhao/nvim-config/README.md

 ## Git

-Git is used by plugin manager vim-plug to download plugins from Github or other Git repositories.
+Git is used by plugin manager vim-plug to download plugins from GitHub or other Git repositories.

 Since Git is usually pre-installed on Linux and Mac, you do not need to worry